Scholarly papers, luncheon, portrait unveiling among them

 To donate, click here.
 To send a check, please make it payable to “Presbyterian Mission Agency” with “In memory of Rev. Dr. Katie Geneva Cannon — E049991” on the memo line.
 Mail gifts to Presbyterian Church (USA), P.O.
 Box 643700, Pittsburgh, PA 15264-3700.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Presbyterian Mission Agency, Racial Equity, Seminaries, Women’s Ministries
+Categories: Presbyterian Mission Agency, Racial Justice, Seminaries, Women’s Ministries

 Tags: interpretation: a journal of bible and theology, katie geneva cannon center for womanist leadership, presbyterian mission agency, rev. dr. Katie geneva cannon, sprunt lectures, Union Presbyterian Seminary

-Ministries: Racial Equity & Women’s Intercultural Ministries, Theological Education, Gender & Racial Justice
+Ministries: Racial Equity & Women’s Intercultural Ministries, Theological Education, Gender, Racial and Intercultural Justice